Tides Counseling and Wellness

 Rachel believes in working with her clients as a team to best reach their therapeutic goals.
 She utilizes a holistic approach and naturally draws from solution focused, cognitive-behavioral and client centered theories.

 Dave earned his masters in School Counseling from Appalachian State University in Boone, NC.
-He is a Licensed Clinical Mental Health Counselor Associate [LCMHC-A #15626] approved by the North Carolina Board of Licensed Clinical Mental Health Counselors [NCBLCMHC].
+He is a Licensed Clinical Mental Health Counselor Associate [LCMHC #15626] approved by the North Carolina Board of Licensed Clinical Mental Health Counselors [NCBLCMHC].

 Dave has experience working with children (5+), adolescents and adults from all backgrounds.
 Some areas of experience/interest include Depression, Anxiety (general/testing), Autism Spectrum Disorder, School Issues (academics, social & emotional, behavior, accommodations), ADHD, Men’s Issues, Life Transitions, Career Challenges, and Trauma.
 While not limited to the following, Dave employs a person-centered approach that pulls from techniques such as Cognitive Behavioral Therapy (CBT), Solution Focused Therapy, Dialectical Behavior Therapy (DBT), and Mindfulness to meet the needs of his clients.